-The division-wide annual performance appraisal provides a starting point and an appraisal for training.
-In this appraisal, individual training requirements are matched with the training needs indicated in the Flooring Systems strategy as well as any legal training requirements that are in place.
-Flooring Systems operates a wide range of training formats, from management development to the enhancement of factory floor skills.
+The division-wide annual performance appraisal provides a • Induction training: introduction to Flooring Systems starting point and an appraisal for training.
+In this appraisal, and its portfolio individual training requirements are matched with the training needs indicated in the Flooring Systems strategy as The development of learning and training programs is well as any legal training requirements that are in place. evaluated every year, with improvements implemented Flooring Systems operates a wide range of training formats, whenever we see opportunities to do so. from management development to the enhancement of factory floor skills.
 For specialist training, our employees can attend seminars and conferences, or follow one of the educational courses offered by expert institutions and learning centers.
 Finally, on-the-job training for our production and warehousing operators includes:

 - Site and company introduction

-- · Hazard identification, control, and risk assessment
+- Hazard identification, control, and risk assessment

-- · Job safety analysis
+- Job safety analysis

 - Job-specific training

 Several local and international training programs are in place.
-In 2017, we provided the following international
+In 2017, we provided the following international programs:

-- Forbo (Group) leadership and management courses - Forbo (Group) anti-corruption training - Divisional Flooring Systems management training programs - Divisional Forbo Academy product training programs - Induction training: introduction to Flooring Systems and its portfolio
+- Forbo (Group) leadership and management courses - Forbo (Group) anti-corruption training - Divisional Flooring Systems management training programs - Divisional Forbo Academy product training programs